 The per capita income in Clarksville in 2010 was $62,923, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $251,692 for a family of four.

 Clarksville is an extremely ethnically-diverse town.
 The people who call Clarksville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarksville residents report their race to be White, followed by Asian.
-Important ancestries of people in Clarksville include German, Italian, English, and Eastern European.
+Important ancestries of people in Clarksville include German, English, Italian, and Polish.

 The most common language spoken in Clarksville is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Indic languages.